mrcybercat/GameHostBot/README.md

 # GameHostBot
-The discord com.team3m.bot.configuration is built on JDA.
+The discord bot is built on JDA.
-The com.team3m.bot.configuration can host party-games, such as Mafia, Coup, Secret Spy, Who Am I?.
+The bot can host party-games, such as Mafia, Coup, Secret Spy, Who Am I?.

 This project is a course work at the subject "Advanced Sofware Engineering" at AAU.